Class 9 Computer Science Solved Past Paper 2018

 Ans: Real-time System:

-These are used to control industrial processes such as oil refining.
-Real-time Operating systems are used to supply an immediate response within a limited time.
 For example, a measurement from an oil refinery indicating that temperatures are getting too high might demand a quick response to avert an explosion.

 (vi) What is meant by CDMA?